common-causes-of-ems-equipment-failures-and-how-to-avoid-them

 Maintenance Tips

-• Test and troubleshoot: Before every shift for EMS personnel or at regular intervals in an emergency department, it is wise for personnel to test equipment, even if it’s just turning on the equipment.
+• Test and troubleshoot: Before every shift for EMS personnel, or at regular intervals in an emergency department, it is wise to test equipment, even if it’s just turning it on.
 For a suctioning device, for example, ensure it is providing the proper levels of performance.
 If not, it’s time to troubleshoot (Is the battery charged?
 Is there an obstruction?) or swap out the device for one that is working correctly.

-• Use proper accessories: Sometimes, a device may not work as effectively if the accessories being used with it are not a match or ideal for a given procedure.
+• Use proper accessories: Sometimes, a device may not work effectively if the accessories being used are not a match or ideal for a given procedure.
 Using our suctioning device example again, certain catheter sizes will not work as well depending on what is being suctioned or the type of patient.
-Additionally, accessories from a different manufacturer than the one that built the original equipment may not work as effectively.
+Additionally, accessories from a different manufacturer than the one that built the original equipment may not do the best job.

 • Install/assemble correctly: This falls under the previous item but deserves its own bullet.
 When initially piecing together equipment that requires assembly or installation inside an ambulance or hospital, carefully follow the instructions and check the final work.
 Failing to do so can damage the equipment, setting the stage for failure.